 Brake noise can be caused by many factors.
-Following the bed-in procedures outlined in this manual will help reduce brake noise to the extent possible, but keep in mind that high performance brake pads do tend to make more noise than typical OEM pads.
+Following the bed-in procedures outlined on the previous pages will help reduce brake noise to the extent possible, but keep in mind that high performance brake pads do tend to make more noise than typical OEM pads.
 The customer is solely responsible for any NVH related problems with the brake system (squealing, scraping, vibration, judder, etc.).